Troubleshooting

 While online, these songs will grey even if you and other players have the same song installed.
 To avoid this, the song needs to have a numeric ID.

-If the songs have a duplicate ID, one of them will never show up.
+If the songs have a duplicate ID, only one of them will show up.

 You can solve both of these issues by correcting the IDs with Nautilus.